Places to Stay in England

 Bed and Breakfast in England

 Bed and Breakfasts are essentially English places to stay.
 They're ideal when travelling England.
 Some are small and tucked away, others grander and more obvious.
-What they all have in common, though, is a warm friendly welcome, extensive local knowledge and - of course - breakfast.
+What they all have in common, though, is a warm friendly welcome, extensive local knowledge and - of course - a fabulous breakfast.

 Hostels in England